 Community association management is a relatively new occupation, but it has become a vital and sophisticated profession that has evolved into an international career path that embraces tradition, business acumen, credentialing and a grasp of increasingly complex state, federal and international laws.
 Most managers and management company owners who came to the profession when it was being formed in the early 1970s—and for many years after—did so from a wide range of other occupations.
 Professionals in real estate, law, construction, accounting, finance, insurance, hospitality, facilities management and even military service have become the leaders whose combined talents and abilities helped build a rich foundation for this new vocation.

-There are between 55,000–60,000 community association managers and nearly 325,000 community associations in the U.S. alone, according to the 2019–2020 U.S. National and State Statistical Review for Community Association Data published by the Foundation for Community Association Research.
+There are between 55,000–60,000 community association managers and more than 350,000 community associations in the U.S. alone, according to the 2019–2020 U.S. National and State Statistical Review for Community Association Data published by the Foundation for Community Association Research.
 Data from the Bureau of Labor Statistics states that the median annual wage for community association managers was just over $58,760 as of May 2019, and employment in the industry is projected to grow 7% through 2028.
 These figures do not include the growing number of management companies, managers and support staff in other parts of the world.
 The momentum of developing communities will continue.
 And as common-interest community living becomes more widespread— and the number of retiring industry leaders also grows—the need for qualified, well-trained managers also will increase.

 A community manager (or a community management company) may be hired by the community association board of directors to assist in the managing the operations and activities of the community.